dart-code-checker/dart-code-metrics/doc/anti-patterns/long-method.md

 # Long Method

-Long methods are difficult to reuse and understand because they are usually responsible for more than one thing.
-Separating those methods to several short ones with proper names helps you to reuse your code and understand it better without reading methods body.
+Long methods/functions are difficult to reuse and understand because they are usually responsible for more than one thing.
+Separating those ones to several short ones with proper names helps you to reuse your code and understand it better without reading methods body.

 Lines of code with clarification comments usually a sign for possible method extraction because you can name extracted method in a way that will cover comment description and then remove comment.
 Even comments for one line is a sign for method extraction.